Grape blend: 100% Vernaccia di San Gimignano

 Acidity: 5.4 g/l

-Wine and Food Pairing – Its sapidity, robust structure and great freshness allow it to accompany dishes from both “sea and land”, white meat, fish and first courses with seafood: squash ravioli with rabbit sauce, fried salt cod balls, spaghetti with clams, gnocchi with zucchini and prawns.
-It’s also excellent with appetizers, cold cuts, fresh cheeses (as long as they aren’t too salty) or a pecorino cheese flan.
+Wine and Food Pairing – It’s sapidity, robust structure and great freshness allow it to accompany dishes from both “sea and land”; white meat, fatty fish, fried salt cod and first courses with seafood, but also squash ravioli with rabbit sauce.
+It’s also excellent with appetizers, cold cuts, fresh cheeses (as long as they aren’t too salty), with pecorino or zucchini flans.